 One alternative of course is to simply reduce your annual retirement withdrawals by making permanent cuts in your retirement lifestyle.
 This may be very difficult to do.
 I believe that a better option is simply to delay tapping into your retirement account for a year or two.

 Assume you are 65 now, you have $1 million in the nest egg and you want to draw $60,000 each year in retirement.
 Assume you also want to bump up your withdrawals by 3% every year to adjust for inflation.
-According to Investor’s Business Daily, your plan blows up in 22 years even though you invest in growth mutual funds.
-That’s because you run out of money, and it’s back to work at Flippy Burger for you – at 87 years of age.
+According to Investor’s Business Daily, your plan will likely blow up in 22 years even though you invest in growth mutual funds.
+That’s because you withdraw too much money too fast and then run out of money completely.
+This strategy really stinks because you’ll be 87 and be forced to move in with the kids or go back to work.
 Ouchie.

-If you simply push back dipping into the nest egg by two years, your account will last another six.
+The solution?
+Find a way to push back dipping into the nest egg by two years.
+Either work longer, take a part-time job, cut your spending or some combination of the three.
+If you do so your account will last another six years.
 That’s because your balance will be $1.12 million when you start taking withdrawals.